pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 There are soooo many good people out there experimenting -- just check math teachers on twitter and you'll find wondersome and wonderful experimentation.

 Think about responsive arrangements of your equation layout.
-Think about animations of equation content.Think about mixing imagery with complex text content and only a touch of equation layout.Think about scrollytelling techniques.Think about using something else instead.And fail!
+Think about animations of equation content.
+Think about mixing imagery with complex text content and only a touch of equation layout.
+Think about scrollytelling techniques.
+Think about using something else instead.
+And fail!
 Fail again!
 Fail well!
 Fail at failing until you fail to fail.

 The web is a wonderous medium.
 Its grain is fantastic to work with, read its direction, feel it out, mess with it.